zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-editor.md

 export class CustomLanguageEditorPartViewModel {

     /**
-     * View model for the editor.
+     * ViewModel for the editor.
      */
     public editor: Editor.ViewModel;

     /**
      * Creates a new instance of the EditorInstructionsPartViewModel class.
      *
-     * @param container The view model for the part container.
+     * @param container The ViewModel for the part container.
      * @param initialState The initial state for the part.
      * @param dataContext The data context.
      */